khrapovs/finmetrix/content/test.rst

-My super title
+Test title
 ##############

 :date: 2014-04-16 22:10
-:tags: thats, awesome
+:tags: tag1, tag2
-:category: yeah
+:category: cat1
-:slug: my-super-post
+:slug: my-test-post
 :author: Stas Khrapov
-:summary: Short version for index and feeds
+:summary: Summary of the post

 This will be turned into :abbr:`HTML (HyperText Markup Language)`.